muhammad-rafi/minikube-k8s-devnet/Learn_Kubernetes/mdt-tig-K8s/mdt-tig-k8s-deployment.md

 Here is what I did to fix the issue

 - Delete the configMap
-- Changed the admin user to root user
+- Changed the admin user to root user in the telegraf-configMap.yaml
 - Delete old pod
 - Create new configMap
 - Create new POD for Telegraf